LambdaSharp/LambdaSharp.DynamoDB/ReadMe.md

     .WhereSKBeginsWith("WS=");
 ```

 The `Query()` method can specify an operation that returns a list of DynamoDB items that all have the same type or they can be mixed.
-For the latter case, the `WithTypeFilter<TRecord>()` method is used to specify what types to deserialize.
+For the latter case, the `WithTypeFilter<TItem>()` method is used to specify what types to deserialize.
 Items returned by the DynamoDB _Query_ operation that do not match the type filter are discarded.

 The results of the DynamoDB _Query_ operation can either be retrieved as a complete list using `ExecuteAsync()` or streamed incrementally using `ExecuteAsyncEnumerable()`.
 This example also shows how to use a cancellation token to cancel the operation.